arborrow/moodle-block_mrbs/README.txt

-This is a work in progress update to Moodle 2.0

-It appears to be working, but it is not yet fully tested and should not be used on a production system!
+This is the Moodle 2.0 version of this block, it will not work in Moodle 1.9 (or below) - please download earlier versions from here: http://moodle.org/mod/data/view.php?d=13&rid=734

 * MRBS Block - Bugs, Feature Requests, and Improvements *